 - Make sure the card slot cover is closed (2).

-- Charge the battery (

-(2)).

 The access lamp still lights or blinks even when the power switch is set to <OFF>.

 If the power is turned off while an image is being recorded to the card, the access lamp will remain on or continue to blink for a few seconds.
 When the image recording is complete, the power will turn off automatically.